-- Look at the cover and read the title. - Possible discussion questions: "Have you ever seen a goat up close?
-What do you know about goats?
-Where do goats live and what do they eat?"
+- Look at the cover and read the title. - Possible discussion questions: "Who has a yellow coat?
+What else can you see on the cover of the book?"

-- Using the language in the story, discuss what is happening in each picture. - Help the children find and learn the high-frequency words can and jump. - Have the children find the words that may be new to them: seesaw, table, and behind.
+- Using the language in the story, discuss what the farmer and the cows are doing in each picture. - Have the children find the words that may be new to them: coat, farmer, and yellow.
+Have the children locate these words by predicting how the words begin or end.